redpanda-data/how-to-connect-code-snippets/python/readme.md

 ## Create a consumer to read data from the topic
 Create a file named consumer.py and paste the code below.
-For the username and password fields, replace the placeholder text with your actual username and password.
+In the username and password fields, replace the placeholder text with your actual username and password.

 ```python title="consumer.py"
 from kafka import KafkaConsumer